octabytes/islam.github.io/index.md

 In our project the facility to ask questions will also be at hand because most probably a user might not be satisfied with the result of his or her search query.
 This will be done with the help of learned scholars from all schools of thought and their selection will be done with extreme care so that the sectarian differences might be eliminated and the real attributes of Islam might be highlighted.

+- ### Written Articles, Audio and Video Data

+A lot of audio and video data and authentic written data will also be a part of our data base because a big portion of Islamic literature is in this form also.

 - ### APIs

 The use of APIs is one of the prominent features of this project.
 Therefore, our purpose is not only to provide authentic data of Islam to our users but also to grant access to other programmers and developers to this authentic data.
 These goals can only be achieved through APIs.
 Besides by using these APIs we want to end the monopoly y of those organizations who want to keep the authentic data only with themselves.
 Many sincere people who need to use this are truly aspiring to serve Islam.

+- ### Multilingual translation

+All data of our project will be available in the translation of different languages.

+- ### Dictionary

+The short description of all words of Quran and Hadith will be available.
+If a word has more than one meaning, then all other meanings will be presented there.
+Thus if a novice person has read these words with some other meanings elsewhere he might not consider this different meaning wrong.

+## Future Work

+1. Comparative studies
+2. Science and Islam
+3. Animation of Islamic worships
+4. Child section
+5. Online tutor and classes

+- ### Comparative Studies

+In the near future we also intend to add comparative religion functionality and initial work has also been started on this.
+With the help of this functionality a user from any other religion will be facilitated to have a better understanding through comparison of religions.

+- ### Science and Islam

+One of the major trials and tribulations is the inclination towards atheism or agnosticism which is affecting our youth rapidly.
+This young generation is not only very much impressed by science but is lacking in religious knowledge also.
+This behavior has resulted in the devastating situations where the answer to certain questions is not in science, people still reach out to science for these religious questions.
+We want to provide our youth (with) answers of these questions which religion has given long ago.
+Without access to this religious literature the youth is getting erroneous views about religion.

+- ### Animation of Islamic worship

+Reverted Muslims or such Muslims who were Muslims in their past but were away from Islamic teachings and now desire to learn how to perform Salat or ablution and other pillars of Islam will be conveniently taught these with the help of animation.

+- ### Child section

+One of major trials of this age is to provide such entertainment to our children which is not against Islamic teachings.
+We are planning to work on this aspect also.

+- ### Online tutors and classes

+The facility of Learning the Holy Quran and its Tajweed will also be provided.
+Moreover, such online classes will be initiated in which a large number of people could enroll and get Islamic education.

 ## Download PDF